 What is albuvirtide?

-Albuvirtide works by attaching to aon the outer surface of HIV.
+Albuvirtide belongs to a group of HIV drugs calledinhibitors.
+Fusion inhibitors block HIV from getting into and infecting certain cells of the .
+Albuvirtide works by attaching to a on the outer surface of HIV.
 This protein is called the protein.
-By attaching to the gp41 envelope protein, albuvirtide blocks HIV from getting into and infecting the immune cells.4
+By attaching to the gp41 envelope protein, albuvirtide blocks HIV from getting into and infecting immune cells.4

 Study Name: ChiCTR-TRC-13003140

 Purpose: The purpose of this study was to evaluate 1) the drug-drug interactionbetween albuvirtide and the FDA-approved lopinavir/ritonavir (brand name: Kaletra) and 2) the short-term safety and effectiveness of albuvirtide plus lopinavir/ritonavir.5